Skipton castle - one of the best castles to visit near Harrogate

 Cliffords Tower York

-York, the largest city in North Yorkshire, is a walled city that the ancient Romans founded.
+York, the largest city in North Yorkshire, was founded by the ancient Romans as a walled city.
 The city’s 13th-century Gothic cathedral, York Minster, has medieval stained glass and two soaring bell towers.

 Just two years after winning the Battle of Hastings, William I’s forces began the construction of two castles in York.
-All that remains today is Clifford’s Tower – a large and imposing four-lobed 13th-century stone tower.
+All that remains today is Clifford’s Tower – a large, imposing, four-lobed 13th-century stone tower.

-Despite the distance, Clifford’s Tower is one of the easiest castles to visit near Harrogate, as you can visit York by train from Harrogate.
+Despite the distance, Clifford’s Tower is one of the easiest castles to visit near Harrogate, as you can reach York by train from Harrogate.

 Clifford’s Tower highlights: